smfreeze/discord-py-barebone-bot-example/README.md

-# discord-py-barebone-bot-example
+# Super simple, barebone discord.py bot to build on.
-Literally as simple as it comes, explains some very basic stuff, fairly self explanatory, just build off of this base.
+Literally as simple as it comes, explains some very basic stuff, fairly self explanatory, just build on this base.
 <br>
 # Usage
 Just add your bot token into the bot_token variable.
 Bosh.